aelawson/unity3d_sprite_system/README.md

 unity3d_sprite_system
 =====================

-!!

-THIS CODE IS DEPRECATED
+** THIS CODE IS DEPRECATED!
+USE THE UNITY3D OFFICIAL TOOLS! **

-The Unity Team added official support for 2D sprites in the latest version of Unity3D.
-You should use that now, as it's much more optimized than this code could possibly be.

-!!

-System that allows for generation and animation of sprite sheet from a source directory of images.
+I originally wrote this "plug-in" for Unity3D last year.
+We were working on a project involving 2D sprites; at the time, the Unity Team had no 2D support so I developed this system to allow for 2D graphics.
+A month or so later, Unity3D released an official (and infinitely superior) set of tools for 2D sprites (doh!).

+So yeah, you shouldn't really need to use this anymore.